outtieTV/guides/2009scape/2009scape-configuration.md

 use_auth = true
 ```

-the supplied password must match the stored password.
+the player's supplied password must match the stored password.

 Passwords are hashed before being stored.